jamwalab/NoteTaker/README.md

 # NOTE TAKER
 ## Version 1.0
 ## Description
 This app allows user to write notes and save them.
+User also has the option to delete notes if they are no longer required.
+All notes are saved and visible on the left hand side of the notes page, everytime its loaded.

 ## Table of Contents
 * [License](#license)